jbeustice/lanyon/machine_learning.md

 ## Projects

-The following projects can be found on my GitHub [account](https://github.com/jbeustice/machineLearning).
+The following scripts can be found on my GitHub [account](https://github.com/jbeustice/machineLearning).

 #### R
 * K-nearest neighbors trained with k-fold cross-validation using housing data (from Zillow)